 What is an unwitnessed fall?

-If the fall was not seen by a care professional or witnessed by a resident with the sufficient cognitive ability to give an accurate account of the event, then this is typically considered to be an unwitnessed fall.
+According to the World Health Organization, a fall “is defined as an event which results in a person coming to rest inadvertently on the ground or floor, or other lower level.”
+If the fall was not seen by a care professional or witnessed by a resident with the sufficient cognitive ability to give an accurate account of the event, then this is typically considered to be an unwitnessed fall

 The fall facts

-Some relevant statistics around falls:
+Some relevant statistics around the prevalence of falls:

 When to carry out fall risk assessments